What happened to Paige’s family, ex Husband, Desmond Guinness, Marvin M. Mitchelson. Updated 1/28/2025

 Statistics show that in 1946 one in four US marriages ended in divorce.

-A 1946 article written on the subject in the New York Times said:
+A 1946 article published in the New York Times said:

 “More than half of America’s 1,500,000 war-wed G.I.s have returned.
 Already one out of every four of these 800,000 men is entangled in divorce proceedings.
 Experts are predicting that by 1950, 1,000,000 of these wartime marriages-or two out of three-will end in divorce.”